Ctrl-Room: Controllable Text-to-3D Room Meshes Generation with Layout Constraints: Related Work

-\paragraph{3D Room Generation} There are also 3D room generation methods.
-GAUDI~\citep{bautista2022gaudi} generates immersive 3D indoor scenes rendered from a moving camera.
+\paragraph{3D Room Generation} GAUDI~\cite{bautista2022gaudi} generates immersive 3D indoor scenes rendered from a moving camera.
 It disentangles the 3D representation and camera poses to ensure the consistency of the scene during camera movement.
-Text2room~\citep{hollein2023text2room} incrementally synthesizes nearby images with a 2D diffusion model and recovers its depth maps to stitch these images into a 3D room model.
-Text2Room is the closest to our work, but it cannot handle the geometric and textural consistency among multi-posed images, resulting in the \textit{`Penrose Triangle problem'}.
+CC3D~\cite{bahmani2023cc3d} proposes a 3D-aware GAN for multi-object scenes conditioned on a single semantic layout image and is trained using posed multi-view RGB images.
+Another related line of work~\cite{song2023roomdreamer,yang2023dreamspace,schult2023controlroom3d} deals with retexturizing a given 3D scene.
+They employ 2D diffusion models to stylize and further improve the given geometry.
+Text2Room~\cite{hollein2023text2room} incrementally synthesizes nearby images with a 2D diffusion model and recovers its depth maps to assemble into a 3D room mesh.
+Unfortunately, it cannot handle the geometric and textural consistency among the images, resulting in the \textit{`Penrose Triangle problem'}.
 In our method, we take both geometry and appearance into consideration and create a more geometrically plausible 3D room.
+A concurrent work~\cite{schult2023controlroom3d} also guides the 3D room mesh generation by leveraging the user-input scene layouts.
+In contrast, our method is capable of synthesizing professional designer-style layouts solely from text prompts.